-To be held January 5, 2004
+To be held January 21, 2004

 NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Farmers Bros.
-Co. will be held at the main office of the Company located at 20333 South Normandie Ave., Torrance, California, on Monday, January 5, 2004 at 10:00 a.m., Pacific Standard Time, for considering and acting upon the following:
+Co. will be held at the main office of the Company located at 20333 South Normandie Ave., Torrance, California, on Wednesday, January 21, 2004 at 10:00 a.m., Pacific Standard Time, for considering and acting upon the following:

-- 1. The election of a board of seven directors to serve until the next Annual Meeting or until their successors are duly elected and qualify (Note: If the proposal to reincorporate the Company in the State of Delaware (Proposal Three) is approved, the seven directors will be elected to a classified Board of Directors, with three directors being elected for a one-year term, two directors being elected to a two-year term and two directors being elected to a three-year term.
-If the proposal to reincorporate in the State of Delaware is not approved, all seven directors will be elected for a one-year term); - 2.
-Approval of the appointment of Ernst & Young LLP as the independent public accountants of Farmer Bros.
-Co. for the fiscal year ending June 30, 2004; - 3.
-To consider and vote on a proposal to reincorporate the Company in the State of Delaware; - 4.
-A shareholder proposal to amend the Company's Bylaws to restore cumulative voting; and - 5.
-Any and all other matters that may properly come before the meeting or any adjournment thereof.
+1. The election of a board of seven directors to serve until the next Annual Meeting or until their successors are duly elected and qualify (Note: If the proposal to reincorporate the Company in the State of Delaware (Proposal Three) is approved, the seven directors will be elected to a classified Board of Directors, with three directors being elected for a oneyear term, two directors being elected to a two-year term and two directors being elected to a three-year term.
+If the proposal to reincorporate in the State of Delaware is not approved, all seven directors will be elected for a one-year term);

+2. Approval of the appointment of Ernst & Young LLP as the independent public accountants of Farmer Bros.
+Co. for the fiscal year ending June 30, 2004;

+3. A proposal to reincorporate the Company in the State of Delaware;

+4. A shareholder proposal to amend the Company's Bylaws to restore cumulative voting; and

+5. Any and all other matters that may properly come before the meeting or any adjournment thereof.

-Only holders of common stock of record at the close of business on December 2, 2003 will be entitled to notice of and to vote at the meeting and any adjournments thereof.
+Only holders of common stock of record at the close of business on December 29, 2003 will be entitled to notice of and to vote at the meeting and any adjournments thereof.

-MANAGEMENT HOPES YOU WILL ATTEND THE MEETING, BUT IF YOU CANNOT BE THERE, PLEASE COMPLETE, SIGN AND RETURN THE ENCLOSED PROXY PROMPTLY.
+MANAGEMENT HOPES YOU WILL ATTEND THE MEETING, BUT IF YOU CANNOT BE THERE, PLEASE COMPLETE, SIGN AND RETURN THE ENCLOSED PROXY BEFORE JANUARY 18, 2004.